mildred/force-bind-seccomp/README.md

   subsequent listen() calls will be skipped
 - security issue: race condition when replacing the network address causing a malicious program to bind an otherwise forbidden address.
+- When the file descriptors are not passed by systemd (the service is started while the socket was not active for example), force-bind should let the process bind() and listen() normally

 History
 -------